cxytz01/abcdefg/consumer/README.md

 I prefer to use single process/thread/routine with multiple replicas rather than multiple processes/threads/routines.

-## tools
+## Tools
-you could start/stop a bunch of consumer agents by using the tool/* scripts.
+you could start/stop a bunch of consumer agents by using the [tool/* scripts](https://github.com/cxytz01/abcdefg/tree/main/consumer/tools).